FJLabs-Designs/carbon-fiber-plates/README.md

 ## This Repository

 The CAD files can be found in the *cad_files* folder and previous versions will be in past commits.

+The CAD files are offered under MIT License which allows for commercial use without disclosing the source.
+This was provided for general interest, to help broaden the keyboard market and make it as accessible as possible.
+Feel free to use these source files to create other group buys, including different materials and what have you.
+Roam free, have fun, but most importantly, *be kind*.